Skip to main content

 Answer input fields

 We currently support Multiple Choice, Select All, Short Answer, Free Response, and File Upload fields.
 For Multiple Choice, Select All, and Short Answer questions, you’ll supply the correct answer, and we’ll automatically grade your students’ responses.
-A question can have multiple input fields, in which case the student must get all of them correct to receive credit.
-Input markup must be the only thing on the line that it occurs on.
-This means that you currently cannot have text before or after an input field.

 The Edit Outline page for Online Assignments showing how to insert a short answer field into a question.